ian-henderson/reddit/README.md

 #### Motivation

 I began really using computers as a high school kid in the late 2000's when sites like Facebook and Twitter were first gaining momentum.
-What really struck high school me is how these sites could load, manage, and display such a large swaths of data entirely within my browser in a matter of seconds.
+What really struck high school me is how in a matter of seconds these sites could load, manage, and display such large swaths of data entirely within my browser.

 This was a time when Facebook wasn't ubiqiutous in society, when it "cool", when "likes" weren't a thing, and before you weren't bombarded with intrusive advertisements and low-quality news articles shared by friends and less-than-reputable news outlets after waiting more than 5 seconds for Facebook to load, but I digress.